danbadge/infra-testing/README.md

 You will need the following installed locally:
 - Ansible
 - Vagrant
-- vagrant-hostmanager plugin
 - Virtualbox

-Once they're installed you will need to install the vagrant serverspec plugin:
+Once they're installed you will need to install these vagrant serverspec plugins:
 ```
 vagrant plugin install vagrant-serverspec
+vagrant plugin install vagrant-hostmanager
 ```

 And then run: